qemus/qemu-arm/readme.md

   - Create VM's which behave just like normal containers

-  - Manage them using all your existing tools (like Portainer) and configure them in a language (YAML) you are already familiar with
+  - Manage them using all your existing tools (like Portainer)

+  - Configure them in a language (YAML) you are already familiar with
-  - Reduces the learning curve and eliminates the need for a dedicated Proxmox or ESXi server

   - Web-based viewer to control the machine directly from your browser

+  - Supports `.iso`, `.img`, `.qcow2`, `.vhd`, `.vhdx`, `.vdi`, `.vmdk` and `.raw` disk formats

-  - High-performance QEMU options (like KVM acceleration, kernel-mode networking, IO threading, etc.) to achieve near-native speed
+  - High-performance options (like KVM acceleration, kernel-mode networking, IO threading, etc.) to achieve near-native speed

 *Note: for KVM acceleration you need a Linux-based operating system, as it's not available on MacOS unfortunately.*